0xstern/tailwind-theme-extractor/__tests__/README.md

 # Tests

-This directory contains the test suite for the Tailwind Theme Extractor, organized using Bun's test framework.
+This directory contains the test suite for the Tailwind Theme Resolver, organized using Bun's test framework.

 ## Structure